dqops/dqo/docs/examples/data-validity/percentage-of-negative-values.md

 ---
-title: How to measure the percentage of negative values using a data quality check
+title: How to Measure Percentage of Negative Values with Data Quality Checks
 ---
-# How to measure the percentage of negative values using a data quality check
+# How to Measure Percentage of Negative Values with Data Quality Checks
 This sample shows how to use data quality checks to measure the percentage of negative values in a column and view the results on data quality dashboards.

 ## Overview